 For all these medications, pharmacists can consult on the potential side effects of the prescribed therapy and ways to manage them.

-Pharmacy care for heart health not only helps ensure medications are appropriately prescribed and monitored, it also supports patient education for plan members – from the critical need to adhere to their treatment plans, to lifestyle changes that may enhance heart health.
-In cases where multiple medications are prescribed, pharmacists can provide guidance on potential interactions to help reduce related complications or health events.
+Pharmacy care for heart health works as an integral part of a connected care approach to whole health, going beyond how medications are prescribed and dispensed.
+It also supports patient education for plan members – from the critical need to adhere to their treatment plans, to how lifestyle changes and nutrition can enhance heart health.
+In cases where members with heart conditions are required to intake multiple medications, pharmacists can provide guidance on potential interactions to help reduce related complications or health events.

-Information contained in this article was compiled from publicly available sources at the Centers for Disease Control and Prevention (CDC) (cdc.gov), the Food and Drug Administration (FDA) (fda.gov), the American Heart Association (heart.org), and Drug Topics (drugtopics.com).
+Information contained in this article was compiled from publicly available sources at the Centers for Disease Control and Prevention (CDC) (cdc.gov), the Food and Drug Administration (FDA) (fda.gov), the American Heart Association (heart.org), and Pharmacy Times (pharmacytimes.com).

 You may also be interested in: